 You're never short on watering holes

-There are some great pubs in the Old Town, including The Albion (good live music), The Stag Inn (excellent beer garden) The Crown (if you're feeling fancy).
+There are some great pubs in the Old Town, including The Albion (good live music), The Stag Inn (excellent beer garden) The Crown (a great freehouse, with lots of independently made beer, gin, etc).
 In the town centre, it's a little more sparse, a reflection of the frankly woeful lack of investment in the area — but that's for another article.
-The Imperial is great, though, as is gay-friendly cabaret pub The Fountain.
+That said, The Imperial is a great craft brewhouse slinging pizzas, and The Fountain is a is gay-friendly cabaret pub.

-If you're up for a late one, your options are somewhat limited, but The Printworks hosts some brilliant parties and The Brass Monkey's monthly silent discos are always a laugh (the latter is currently closed owing to Covid-19 restrictions but hopes to reopen soon.)
+If you're up for a late one, your options are somewhat limited, but The Printworks hosts some brilliant parties.

 ... or cultural enrichment

-Hastings Museum & Art Gallery — due to reopen on 27 August 2020 — is a good destination for anyone interested in the town's social history, with a permanent collection exploring everything from its smuggling heritage to the skirmishes between mods and rockers in the '60s.
+Hastings Museum & Art Gallery should be on the list of anyone interested in the town's social history, with a permanent collection exploring everything from its smuggling heritage to the skirmishes between mods and rockers in the '60s.

-Film buffs can skip the ODEON in favour of arthouse flicks and old classics at the Electric Palace Cinema, while theatre lovers are catered for by the White Rock Theatre (closed until further notice due to COVID-19 restrictions), alongside smaller venues like St Mary in the Castle.
+Film buffs can skip the Odeon in favour of arthouse flicks and old classics at the Electric Palace Cinema, while theatre lovers are catered for by the White Rock Theatre.

-There's also a thriving local arts scene, and the former Jerwood Gallery recently relaunched as Hastings Contemporary and has exhibited work by Tal R, Roy Oxlade, and Hastings local Sir Quentin Blake.
-The gallery is also temporarily closed owing to the COVID-19 pandemic - reopening details TBC.
+There's also a thriving local arts scene, with the former Jerwood Gallery relaunched as Hastings Contemporary and has exhibited work by Tal R, Roy Oxlade, and Hastings local Sir Quentin Blake.

 Finally, it's not Shoreditch-by-the-sea